What to know about Idaho murders and suspect Bryan Kohberger

-Four students stabbed to death, a weeks-long manhunt and still no motive: What we know about the Idaho murders
+Four students stabbed to death, a weeks-long manhunt but no motive: What we know about the Idaho murders

-As the sole suspect in the stabbings of four Idaho students returns to court to face murder charges, Andrea Blanco, Rachel Sharp and Sheila Flynn report on the case in small town Idaho that has shocked America
+As the sole suspect in the stabbings of four Idaho students heads to trial, Andrea Blanco, Rachel Sharp and Sheila Flynn report on the case in small town Idaho that has shocked America

 The murder of four college students in the quiet town of Moscow, Idaho, last November unravelled a months-long investigation that is now headed to trial.